Diagnostic Medical Sonography

 3 Credits (3)

 Includes properties of sound and its use in diagnostic imaging, artifacts, system operation, Doppler, basic hemodynamics, image optimization, bio effects, quality assurance, and new technologies in ultrasound imaging.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 260.
 High Risk Obstetric Sonography